MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/controls/modern-controls/modern-control-copilot-answer.md

 ## Description

 Makers can use the Copilot answer control to set predefined questions that end users can use to get generative answers with a single click.
-The control is optimized for mobile users and is powered by Microsoft Copilo
+The control is optimized for mobile users and is powered by Microsoft Copilot.

 ## Key properties

 **Data source (Items)** – The Copilot answer control only supports Dataverse as the data source.
-The answer to the question comes from the Dataverse table that's selected.
+The answer to the question comes from the Dataverse table that you select.

 **Views** – A user can select any of the views that are available in the data source.

 **Fields** - Default list of fields available for the table.
 Users can select **Edit** to see the list of fields.
 They can also add or modify the fields based on their requirements.

-**Title** – A label that's displayed at the top of the Copilot answer control.
+**Title** – A label that is displayed at the top of the Copilot answer control.

 **Question for Copilot** – This is the question a maker asks the Copilot answer control.
-The question is used as the prompt to generate a response that's displayed by the answer control that's based on the selected **Data source** property.
+The question is used as the prompt to generate a response that is displayed by the answer control that's based on the selected **Data source** property.

 ## Additional properties

-**Show answer** –  Should the Copilot answer control when the user clicks on the ‘Arrow’ icon (After sending) or immediately when the question is defined in the properties window (Immediate)
+**Show answer** –  Should the Copilot answer control when the user selects **Send** (After sending) or immediately when the question is defined in the properties window (Immediate).

 **DisplayMode** – Whether the control allows user input (Edit), only displays data (View), or is disabled (Disabled).